cfeenstra67/sqlauthz/README.md

 And you will be using a role whose permissions match your production database roles'.

+## Considerations when using row-level security

+There are a couple of relevant behaviors to be aware of when using `sqlauthz` for row-level security policies:
+- If you write a rule that makes use of row-level security (i.e. using `table.row.<col>` in one of your rules) and row-level security is not enabled for that table, **it will be enabled on that table**.
+This should not affect existing users because by default `sqlauthz` will add an empty "permissive" policy for the table, so any users not targeted in your `sqlauthz` rules will still be able to access the table normally.
+- `sqlauthz` will drop existing "restrictive" RLS policies before creating new ones based on your Polar rules.
+This means that if you add a "restrictive" policy manually, it may be dropped next time you run `sqlauthz`.
+This only applies where both of the following conditions where the policy is both:
+    - on a table where you are granting a permission to any user using RLS
+    - targetting a user in your [user revoke strategy](#user-revoke-strategies)
+- `sqlauthz` will add an empty "permissive" policy that applies to all users when it enables row-level security on a table.
+However, when row-level security is already enabled on a table, it will only create "missing" permissive policies.
+A permissive policy is created for any user and permission that is granted access to a given table where none exist, regardless of whether their access is limited with any restrictive RLS policies.
+This only happens to tables where RLS is "required" meaning that your polar rules specify at least one permission that requires a RLS policy on that table AND tables where RLS is already enabled.

+For more information on RLS in Postgres and to learn more about "permissive" and "restrictive" policies, check out [the docs](https://www.postgresql.org/docs/current/ddl-rowsecurity.html).

 ## Usage with VSCode

 You can use the [Oso VSCode plugin](https://marketplace.visualstudio.com/items?itemName=osohq.oso) to get syntax highlighting and LSP support for your `.polar` files.
 However, you should add this setting to your `.vscode/settings.json` to avoid syntax errors: